ArtyMcLabin/Omnisearch-Extension/CHROME_WEB_STORE_SETUP.md

 This guide will help you set up automated publishing to Chrome Web Store using GitHub Actions.

+## 🔐 Open Source Project Considerations

+**For Contributors**: This project is open source, so the automated publishing only works for the maintainer's repository with the required secrets.
+When you fork this project:
+- The packaging script (`scripts/package.py`) will work for everyone
+- The Chrome Web Store publishing step will be skipped (no secrets available)
+- You can still create manual releases using the generated ZIP file

+**For Maintainers**: Follow the full setup below to enable automated publishing.

 ## Step 1: Get Chrome Web Store API Credentials

 ### 1.1 Create Google Cloud Project